JAQuent/schemaVR/README.md

 # More information

 The build task can be found [here](https://github.com/JAQuent/schemaVR/blob/master/schemaVR3/experiment/build_schemaVR3_task.zip).
 The unity project for schemaVR3 can be found [here](https://osf.io/ekzj9/download).
+Alternatively you can also find back-ups here https://zenodo.org/record/6614685 & https://zenodo.org/record/6614757.